zineland/zineland.github.io/content/getting-started/directory-structure.md

-Here is the directory structure of regular zine porject.
+Here is the directory structure of a regular zine project.

 ```
 .